Celâl Şengör

-Şengör is a (foreign) member of the American Philosophical Society, the United States National Academy of Sciences, the Russian Academy of Sciences and the Serbian Academy of Sciences and Arts.
-He is the second Turkish prominent professor who is elected as a member by the Russian Academy of Sciences after professor ordinarius Mehmet Fuat Köprülü.
-He was decorated with the coveted Gustav-Steinmann-Medaille — the highest distinction of the Geologische Vereinigung e.V.
+Şengör is a (foreign) member of the American Philosophical Society, Academia Europaea (1990), the United States National Academy of Sciences (2000), the Russian Academy of Sciences, Serbian Academy of Sciences and Arts Accademia nazionale delle scienze (2023), and Bavarian Academy of Sciences and Humanities (2024).
+He is a foreign member of the Russian Academy of Science.
+He is a recipient of Gustav-Steinmann-Medaille — the highest distinction of the Geologische Vereinigung e.V.

-Early life
+Personal life

-Celal Şengör was born on March 24, 1955 in Istanbul, to an immigrant family from Rumelia.
-After graduating from Robert College, he received his BS (1978), MS (1979) degrees and PhD degree from the State University of New York, Albany in 1982.
-He also writes a weekly popular science columns in the center-left daily Cumhuriyet.
-He is married and has one child, Asım Şengör.
+Celal Şengör was born on 24 March 1955, in Istanbul, to a muhacir family from Rumelia.
+After graduating from Robert College, he received his BS (1978), MS (1979), PhD (1982) degrees from the State University of New York, Albany.
+He writes a weekly popular science column in the center-left daily Cumhuriyet.
+He is married and has a son. Şengör has been diagnosed with Asperger syndrome.